rackerlabs/docs-offerings/docs/getting-started/concepts.rst

 A custom commit grid offers customized discounts based on a customer's request.
 A payload for the custom commit grid is created and posted to the Offer Service with a unique ID.
-A customer account that is associated with a specific geographic region (such as USA, APAC, AUS, or UK) can have only one commit grid applied to it.
+A customer account that is associated with a specific geographic region (such as USA or UK) can have only one commit grid applied to it.

 .. _concept-volume-grid: